hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 }
 ```

 In this case myVertexProgram.constants has been created by calling highLevelGpuProgram-&gt;getNamedConstants().save("myVertexProgram.constants"); sometime earlier as preparation, from the original high-level program.
-Once you’ve used this directive, you can use named parameters here even though the assembler program itself has no knowledge of them.
+Once you`ve used this directive, you can use named parameters here even though the assembler program itself has no knowledge of them.

 ## Default Program Parameters {#Default-Program-Parameters}

 While defining a vertex, geometry or fragment program, you can also specify the default parameters to be used for materials which use it, unless they specifically override them.
-You do this by including a nested ’default_params’ section, like so:
+You do this by including a nested `default_params` section, like so:

 ```cpp
 vertex_program Ogre/CelShadingVP cg